wktracy/wktracy/README.md

 - 👋 Hi, I’m @wktracy
 - 👀 I’m interested in data science techniques and tools and developing business use cases.
-- 🌱 I’m currently pursuing master of science in business analytics in National University of Singapore.
+- 🌱 I’m currently pursuing Master of Science in Business Analytics in National University of Singapore.
 - 💞️ I’m looking to collaborate on interesting business analytics projects, in particular machine learning problems.
 - 📫 How to reach me at linkedin: https://www.linkedin.com/in/wktracy/